| Installing

 the edges start to peel.
 Not using water to aid in the installation will prevent

 this problem from happening (so long as the surface is clean and free of wax!).
+Take your CLEAN and preferably NEW sprayer bottle and fill it

 about 1/2 way with water.
 Now take your cheap (the cheaper the better!) liquid